MedPath

 NameTimeMethod

-The PASI is a system used for assessing and grading the severity of psoriatic lesions and their response to therapy.
-In the PASI system, the body is divided into 4 regions: the head, trunk, upper extremities, and lower extremities.
-Each of these areas are assessed separately for the percentage of the area involved, which translates to a numeric score that ranges from 0 (indicates no involvement) to 6 (90 percent \[%\] to 100% involvement), and for erythema, induration, and scaling, which are each rated on a scale of 0 to 4.
-The PASI produces a numeric score that can range from 0 (no psoriasis) to 72.
-A higher score indicates more severe disease.
-A PASI 75 response represents at least a 75% improvement from baseline in the PASI score.
+The PASI was a system used for assessing and grading the severity of psoriatic lesions and their response to therapy.
+In the PASI system, the body was divided into 4 regions: the head, trunk, upper extremities, and lower extremities.
+Each of these areas was assessed separately for the percentage of the area involved, which translates to a numeric score that ranges from 0 (indicates no involvement) to 6 (90 percent \[%\] to 100% involvement), and for erythema, induration, and scaling, which are each rated on a scale of 0 (none) to 4 (severe).
+The PASI produced a numeric score that can range from 0 (no visible skin involvement) to 72 (maximal skin involvement of the whole body).
+A higher score indicated more severe disease.
+A PASI 75 response represented participants who achieved at least a 75 % improvement from baseline in the PASI score.

 Secondary Outcome Measures